kavorite/FaPSy/README.md

    documentation, and cost more compute. `annoy` is the best, at least without domain-specific optimization for our use-case or use of extremely powerful hardware.
 5. run `solve_recognizer.py`.
-This is technically not essential, but it's what allows arbitrary images to be embedded in the same feature space as their tags without use of an image-query database.
+This is technically not essential, but the bot demo won't work without it: it's what allows arbitrary images to be embedded in the same feature space as their tags without use of an image-query database.
 It learns a _separate_ new linear operator which maps the discrete cosine transforms of horizontal and vertical image scan-line signals to their attenuated tag embeddings, allowing any image vector obtained in the same way to be used in a content-based nearest-neighbors query.
-Thanks to [Krawetz][phash] for this tech.
+Thanks to [Dr. Krawetz][phash] for this tech.

 [alacarte]: http://www.offconvex.org/2018/09/18/alacarte/
 [annoy]: https://github.com/spotify/annoy
 [db_export]: https://e621.net/db_export/
 [pixie]: https://medium.com/pinterest-engineering/introducing-pixie-an-advanced-graph-based-recommendation-system-e7b4229b664b
 [phash]: http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html
+[stop_using_word2vec]: https://multithreaded.stitchfix.com/blog/2017/10/18/stop-using-word2vec/
+[this]: /kavorite/e6graph/blob/main/README.md